johnpapa/angular-styleguide/a1/README.md

 ### Directives and ControllerAs
 ###### [Style [Y075](#style-y075)]

-  - Use `controller as` syntax with a directive to be consistent with using `controller as` with view and controller pairings.
+  - Use `controllerAs` syntax with a directive to be consistent with using `controller as` with view and controller pairings.

     *Why?*: It makes sense and it's not difficult.